Thus Spoke Rohan Kishibe: Production and publication

 A collected volume of one-shots by Araki, titled Under Execution Under Jailbreak, was released in 1999 in Japan, containing "At a Confessional" along with three other stories.
-A collected Thus Spoke Rohan Kishibe volume was later released in Japan on November 19, 2013, containing the first four episodes, along with "Rohan Kishibe Goes to Gucci".
+A collected Thus Spoke Rohan Kishibe volume was later released in Japan on November 19, 2013, containing the first four episodes, along with "Rohan Kishibe Meets Gucci."
 A second volume containing the next four episodes was released in Japan on July 19, 2018.
 In February 2022, Viz Media announced they licensed the series for English publication under the title Thus Spoke Rohan Kishibe, with the first volume released on September 27, 2022.
 The first volume was also published by Star Comics in Italy on January 8, 2015, as Così parlò Rohan Kishibe, and by Tonkam in France in April 2016 as Rohan Kishibe.